ajeetraina/sbx-kits-mem0/README.md

 #### Choosing the agent

-The trailing argument (`claude` above) is the **coding agent** that runs inside the sandbox — it is a separate axis from the provider kit tag.
+The trailing argument (`claude` above) is the **coding agent** that runs inside the sandbox.
+It is a separate axis from the provider kit tag.
 The provider tag (`:openai`, `:gemini`, `:dmr`) decides what the Mem0 memory layer uses for its LLM and embedder; the agent decides which assistant you actually interact with.
 Any supported agent pairs with any provider tag.